kindredresearch/arp/README.md

 # Examples

-1. To generate and plot realizations of AR processes at different orders and smoothing parameter values
+1. To generate and plot noise trajectories based on AR processes at different orders and smoothing parameter values

 `python ./examples/make_noise.py`